stzukowski/reticuler/docs/source/index.rst

    modules

-Reticuler is a Python package to conduct network growth simulations.
+Reticuler is a Python package to simulate the growth of spatial networks in nature.

 How to install
 ''''''''''''''

-Basic usage:

 .. prompt:: bash $ auto

-   pip install .

-or in the develop mode (overwrites the directory in site-packages with a symbolic link to the repository, hence any changes in code will be automatically reflected):

-.. prompt:: bash $ auto

-   pip install -e .
+   pip install reticuler

 Usage